Android 9 Pie download

 The other firmware files are as per your device’s model no., as usual, so no code-finding-in-firmware-name-exercise required for models other than SM-G950U (US model).

 Note: Do not install SM-G950U1 firmware on SM-G950U device, or vice-versa.
 Also, Canadian Galaxy S8 comes with model no. SM-G950W.

 A proper AT&T S8 firmware, anyway!
-It’s common to not find many firmware for AT&T model of Samsung devices.
+It’s common to not find a lot of firmware files for AT&T model of Samsung devices.
 Well, that’s the case with Samsung’s S8 too, and thus you won’t find a particular firmware for AT&T variant above, but we do have one firmware for the AT&T Galaxy S8, given below.

 - AT&T S8 only – version G950USQS1AQF7 – Android 7.0 Nougat – G950USQS1AQF7_ATT_ATT.zip

 - More firmware will be added here when available.

 - Of course, you can install T-Mobile or Verizon S8’s firmware on your AT&T S8.
 And vice versa.